 student resource page.
 Benefits of a higher education internship

-For all students in Messiah University’s Master of Arts in higher education, an internship is about more than simply fulfilling graduation requirements.
+For all students in Messiah University’s Graduate Program in Higher Education, an internship is about more than simply fulfilling graduation requirements.

 “Originally my reason for wanting to work in higher education was to be a college volleyball coach.
 However, after an internship working primarily with sports information in the athletics department at Messiah, my options for careers in higher education have increased.”

 “I started this journey of earning a master’s degree in higher education because of an interest in study abroad programs and international students.
 However, my experiences in my internship helped me see that there are other departments within a college or university about which I could become passionate.”

 Carol Zook, higher education intern